Compare Rent vs.Site-Built vs. Manufactured Home Costs

 One of the many advantages of buying a manufactured home is the cost compared to both site-built homes and apartment rentals.
 For starters, manufactured homes typically have more space and more amenities for the dollar compared to site-built homes and apartment rentals.
 On top of that, rental rates in most markets are rising at an alarming rate.

 Manufactured homes typically cost less than site-built homes, both on a square-foot basis and in total.
-Manufactured homes cost less than half as much as the estimated $100.65 per square foot for new site-built housing construction in 2015.
-The average consumer sales price for a new single-section manufactured home was about $45,000 in 2015, and the average price of a new multi-section manufactured home was about $86,700.
+Manufactured homes cost half as much per square foot than new site-built housing construction.
+The average consumer sales price for a new single-section manufactured home was about $86,100 in 2022, and the average price of a new multi-section manufactured home was about $158,633.

 In this example, the manufactured home is the most affordable option.